 "Everywhere is within walking distance if you have the time."

 When you walk, you take your time.
 You literally go at your own pace.
 You notice the little things.
 You appreciate things.
 You can explore the local culture, discover hidden gems and find things you’d whiz right by on a bus or train.

 You catch the scent of a local bakery.
 Or a coffee shop.
 Or the sounds of a local street performer playing Bach.
 Or see some amazing street art.
 Or wander into a beautiful natural green space.
 Meet an animal.
 Look at the clouds.
 Breathe the fresh air.
 And live.

 For example, I could have easily took nothing but public transportation when I was in Holland, which all the apps and all the people told me to do, but then I would've missed all the deliciously good parts.
 I would've never known that they even existed.
-I would've missed freshly baked croissants and deliciously hot espressos and breathtaking architecture, history and amazing art installations.
+I would've missed freshly baked croissants, amazing eats, and deliciously hot espressos and breathtaking architecture, history and amazing art installations.
 And I would've never seen any of the cool stuff in Amsterdam that I stumbled into, all by merely walking around on my own.

 If you enjoy exploring the world and want to continuing doing so, then walking is the best form of transportation you can choose, because there's zero emissions.
 Completely clean 100% green energy.

 “Walking is the perfect way of moving if you want to see into the life of things.
 It is the one way of freedom.
 If you go to a place on anything but your own feet you are taken there too fast, and miss a thousand delicate joys that were waiting for you by the wayside.”